 You can also use it neat if their skin tolerates it.
 Put a tiny little drop on your finger and rub into their temple or meridian points above the ears.

-Leave a little note saying...
+Leave a little note (or a big one) saying...

 "I love you whether you have a migraine or not!" or "I'm here for you."

 This is always nice to see.
 It can be hard to feel loved when your head's exploding on a regular basis.

 Bring in fresh ice packs, a fresh hot water bottle or just a favorite food to nibble on to reduce nausea or to have after the attack.
 Here is the link to my ginger tea recipe - perfect for this situation.

 Carbohydrate snacks are most often craved for during a migraine, no triggers allowed though.
 A piece of buttered bread, toast or some crackers work well for nausea.